Improving Black Health Outcomes (IBHO) BioResource

 We are inviting people from Black communities, with and without health conditions, as well as those with a confirmed diagnosis of Sickle Cell or Thalassaemia, to join the IBHO BioResource.

-We are inviting volunteers to join IBHO, both who have and do not have health conditions.
+We are inviting volunteers to join IBHO, both those who do and do not have a health condition.
 Health research needs can vary across communities, yet studies have rarely focused on the specific health needs and experiences of people from Black communities.
 This can be problematic as we may miss community-specific needs, or apply research findings that are less relevant to some communities.

 For Black communities, this lack of focused research has resulted in inequitable health outcomes.
 By creating the IBHO BioResource we hope to help address this issue, so that in the future, research findings and medical advancements are considerate and relevant for Black communities.

-Some health conditions such as Sickle Cell are more common in Black communities but can also occur in people who do not identify as coming from a Black community and/or do not have African ancestry.
+Some health conditions such as Sickle Cell are more common in Black communities but can also occur in people who are not from a Black community and/or do not have African ancestry.
 It is important we capture the diverse experiences of people living with Sickle Cell, regardless of ethnic background.

 By asking you to join the IBHO BioResource we hope to be able to understand health conditions such as Sickle Cell better and improve treatment and research in the future.

-Anyone with a UK address, over the age of 16, who self-defines their ethnicity as Black (Black African, Black Caribbean, Black African-Caribbean, Black British, Black Welsh, Black Irish, Black Scottish, Dual or Mixed Black heritage, and/or Black ‘other’.), or has a diagnosis of Sickle Cell can join.
+Anyone living in England, over the age of 16, from the following ethnic backgrounds: Black African, Black Caribbean, Black African-Caribbean, Black British, Black Welsh, Black Irish, Black Scottish, Dual or Mixed Black heritage, and/or Black ‘other’.

 Our bodies are made up of millions of cells.
 Each cell contains DNA, which provides the cells with instructions on how to work.
 DNA also determines things like your hair and eye colour.
 Each piece of information is carried on a different section of DNA – these sections are called genes.
 The study of genes is called genetics.